oliverdelancey/wall-to-term/README.md

 * Use `--kmeans`.
 There is nothing inherently better about it, it just gives slightly different results, which look better to me.
 * Experiment with different palettes.
-This changes what colors `wtt2` regards as "best-case" colors, and therefore can drastically effect output.
+This changes what colors `wtt2` regards as "best-case" colors, and therefore can drastically affect output.
 * Use the `swatch` theme type.
 It will generate a color swatch image.
 This is extremely useful for quickly testing other parameters, such as `--threshold` or `--palette`.